 - To receive any representations, to Chairman, members or Organiser, from participants concerning the Schemes.

-- To advise the UK NEQAS Board, and where appropriate other relevant organisations (e.g. Department of Health, Joint Working Group on Quality Assurance, CPA(UK)Ltd, Medical Devices Agency, Royal College of Pathologists), on any aspect of EQA or quality assurance in the area covered
+- To advise the UK NEQAS Board, and where appropriate other relevant organisations (e.g. Department of Health, RCPath’s Quality Assurance in Pathology Committee, United Kingdom Accreditation Service, Medical Devices Agency, Royal College of Pathologists), on any aspect of EQA or quality assurance in the area covered.

-There is a Steering Committee for both the Andrology and Embryology Schemes.
-They meet twice a year and approve changes in scheme design, including the introduction of new services and cessation of existing services.
-Their Chair and Deputy Chair are elected by the Steering Committee from its membership.
-Membership is as follows:
+The Reproductive Science Steering Committee meet twice a year and approve changes in scheme design, including the introduction of new services and the cessation of existing services.
+The Chair and Deputy Chair are elected by the Steering Committee from its Membership.
+Members are considered representatives of either Andrology or Embryology.
+Membership of the committee is as follows: